domoritz/leaflet-locatecontrol/README.md

 The latest version is always available through [Bower](http://bower.io/), just run `bower install leaflet.locatecontrol`.
 With bower, everything can easily be kept up to date.

 You can also get the latest version of the plugin with [npm](https://www.npmjs.org/).
 This plugin is available in the [npm repository](https://www.npmjs.org/package/leaflet.locatecontrol).
+Just run `npm install leaflet.locatecontrol`.

 #### Add the JavaScript and CSS files